havarunner/havarunner/README.md

 Smell](http://en.wikipedia.org/wiki/Code_smell).
 If you see sequentially-run HavaRunner tests in the codebase, try to understand why they cannot be run concurrently.
-From this understanding you might gain valuable insights into the architectural problems in the system.
+From this understanding you might gain valuable insights into the architectural problems of the system.

 ### Full code examples